Skip to product information

 9:15 AM Shifting and Scaling Safer Materials

-Speakers: Marilyn Specht (Introba) and Chris Hellstern (Miller Hull Architects)
+Speakers: Marilyn Specht (SmithGroup) and Chris Hellstern (Miller Hull Architects)

 Recognized leaders in the regenerative design movement and members of ILFI’s Materials Health TAG, will lend their extensive knowledge of selecting materials to this group.